OceanWatch Australia’s voluntary directors guide the organisation’s strategic direction and oversee governance.

 Doug has been an OceanWatch director since 2012.
 He grew up and studied marine ecology in the Pacific northwest of the USA.
 He has worked in fisheries ecology and fisheries assessment for two decades and spent a further decade working in fisheries management for the NSW government.
 He is now retired but professionally active.

 Geoff Blackburn - Chairman

 Geoff is a director since 2003.
 He has been a professional fisher since 1977.
 He is a director of NSW Catcher's Trust, Coffs Harbour Fisherman's Co-op and the Professional Fisherman's Association.
-Geoff is a graduate of the National Seafood Industry Leadership Program 2004 and is a strong advocate for building a better future for Australian seafood by strengthening partnerships with government, resource managers, business and local communities.
+Geoff is a graduate of the National Seafood Industry Leadership Program 2004 and is a strong advocate for building a better future for Australian seafood by strengthening partnerships with the government, resource managers, businesses and local communities.

 Robert Gauta - Director

 Robert is an OceanWatch director since 2014.
 He is a former professional fisherman who has formal qualifications in business, and is the General Manager of the Commercial Fisherman's Co-op.
 He is currently a director of the Federation of NSW Co-operatives.